imdevan/expo-expo/README.md

 ## Roadmap 🚧

 This project is just getting started and has some way to go until it's complete.

 Please feel free to drop a pull request or open an issue if you'd like to contribute!

 - [x] Out of the box Expo project
 - [x] Connect to supabase
 - [x] Authentication + auth page
 - [x] Jest config
 - [x] Unit tests
 - [x] Playwright config
 - [x] End-to-end testing
 - [x] Localization
 - [x] Github workflow
 - [x] Prettier + Linter Configs
-- [ ] Final-Form (or Formik) form integration
+- [x] Final-Form integration
-- [ ] Zod form validation
+- [x] Zod form validation
+- [x] Tailwind + Native support
 - [ ] Easy tailwind theme config
 - [ ] Clean up UI components
 - [ ] Abstract supabase service to be used easily with any backend